Back to Blog

 Getting to Bell Centre: Complete Transport Guide

-Navigating your way to the Bell Centre for the Five Finger Death Punch concert on Saturday, 1 August 2026, is a straightforward affair, thanks to Montréal's excellent public transport network.
+Navigating your way to the Bell Centre for the Five Finger Death Punch concert is remarkably straightforward, thanks to Montréal's excellent public transportation system and the venue's prime downtown location.

-Walking: If you're staying in the downtown core or nearby neighbourhoods like Griffintown or Old Montréal, walking to the Bell Centre is a pleasant option.
-The venue is centrally located and well-signposted.
+Walking: If you are staying in or near the downtown core, walking to the Bell Centre is a pleasant and practical option.
+The venue is easily accessible from major downtown streets.

 Food, Drink & Local Recommendations